Medieval music: Genres

+Related polyphonic genres included the motet and clausula genres, both also often built on an original segment of plainchant or as an elaboration on an organum passage.
+While most early motets were sacred and may have been liturgical (designed for use in a church service), by the end of the thirteenth century the genre had expanded to include secular topics, such as political satire and courtly love, and French as well as Latin texts.
+They also included from one to three upper voices, each with its own text.

-The medieval motet developed during the Renaissance music era (after 1400).
-During the Renaissance, the Italian secular genre of the Madrigal became popular.
-Similar to the polyphonic character of the motet, madrigals featured greater fluidity and motion in the leading melody line.
+In Italy, the secular genre of the Madrigal became popular.
+Similar to the polyphonic character of the motet, madrigals featured greater fluidity and motion in the leading melody.
 The madrigal form also gave rise to polyphonic canons (songs in which multiple singers sing the same melody, but starting at different times), especially in Italy where they were called caccie.
 These were three-part secular pieces, which featured the two higher voices in canon, with an underlying instrumental long-note accompaniment.

-Finally, purely instrumental music also developed during this period, both in the context of a growing theatrical tradition and for court performances for the aristocracy.
-Dance music, often improvised around familiar tropes, was the largest purely instrumental genre.
-The secular Ballata, which became very popular in Trecento Italy, had its origins, for instance, in medieval instrumental dance music.
+In the late middle ages, some purely instrumental music also began to be notated, though this remained rare.
+Dance music makes up most of the surviving instrumental music, and includes types such as the estampie, ductia, and nota.

 Instruments

 Many instruments used to perform medieval music still exist in the 21st century, but in different and typically more technologically developed forms.
 The flute was made of wood in the medieval era rather than silver or other metal, and could be made as a side-blown or end-blown instrument.
 While modern orchestral flutes are usually made of metal and have complex key mechanisms and airtight pads, medieval flutes had holes that the performer had to cover with the fingers (as with the recorder).
-The recorder was made of wood during the medieval era, and despite the fact that in the 21st century it may be made of synthetic materials such as plastic, it has more or less retained its past form.
+The recorder was made of wood during the medieval era, and despite the fact that in the 21st century, it may be made of synthetic materials such as plastic, it has more or less retained its past form.
 The gemshorn is similar to the recorder as it has finger holes on its front, though it is actually a member of the ocarina family.
 One of the flute's predecessors, the pan flute, was popular in medieval times, and is possibly of Hellenic origin.
 This instrument's pipes were made of wood, and were graduated in length to produce different pitches.

 Medieval music used many plucked string instruments like the lute, a fretted instrument with a pear-shaped hollow body which is the predecessor to the modern guitar.
 Other plucked stringed instruments included the mandore, gittern, citole and psaltery.
-The dulcimers, similar in structure to the psaltery and zither, were originally plucked, but musicians began to strike the dulcimer with hammers in the 14th century after the arrival of new metal technology that made metal strings possible.